If you are a long-term alcohol user and thinking about stopping, you should avoid the “cold turkey” approach.

 Psychological Symptoms Related to Alcohol Withdrawal

-Along with physical symptoms related to alcohol withdrawal, an alcoholic may also experience psychological symptoms such as
+Along with physical symptoms related to alcohol withdrawal, an alcoholic may also experience psychological symptoms such as anxiety, depression, and altered perception due to sleep deprivation.

 Anxiety disorders produce symptoms like extreme fear in those affected by them.
 A person living with an anxiety problem may also experience shallow, hyperventilation, and heart palpitations.